 All students are provided with a student card and student number.
 To be valid, this card must have a current photo and be signed by the student.
 Concessions may be available to students of The National Theatre Melbourne on presentation of their card.
 ID cards are provided free of charge to all enrolled students.
 A $15 replacement fee is required if the card is lost or damaged.

 All courses are designed to be delivered in person and will only be delivered online due to any relevant government restrictions or health advice.
 If restrictions occur (such as during COVID lockdowns experienced in 2020/1), The National Theatre Melbourne may need to implement a change to its delivery mode.
 Training delivery may be adapted to an online live training and learning experience, including some assessments where it is safe to do so.
 Theory subjects may be prioritised during any classroom and studio restrictions.

 All students enrolled in an accredited training course are required to provide a learning device, PC, laptop, or tablet including secure internet, to be able to complete all set work and assessments for online delivery and for electronic submission of assignments.
 Students require a suitable level of digital literacy to ensure they can access online classes, complete assessments online or upload documents and access emails.

 Unique Student Identifier (USI)

-All students (including International) undertaking vocational education and training must hold a USI and provide it to the National Theatre Melbourne during the enrolment process.
-If students do not provide their USI, the National Theatre Melbourne will not be able to issue any Certificates or Statements of Attainment for units of competency or qualifications completed.
+All students (including International Students) undertaking vocational education and training must hold a USI and provide it to The National Theatre Melbourne when completing their enrolment.
+If students do not provide their USI, The National Theatre Melbourne will not be able to issue any Certificates or Statements of Attainment for units of competency or qualifications completed.
 Students can obtain a USI free of charge by accessing the USI website www.usi.gov.au..
 This information is collected via your enrolment form.
 International students will need to wait until they have arrived to organise and submit to administration their USI.